Question:

 Strains of Cannabis

 Cannabis plants are bred and genetically engineered into different strains.
+Selective breeding has led to the development of different cannabis strains with specific desired traits.
 Two of the most talked about strains are cannabis sativa and cannabis indica.

-While there are many claims of these two plants being completely different strains of cannabis, with a different look and different effects, most scientists and experts agree that they likely just contain a different chemical makeup.
+While there are many claims of these two plants being completely different strains of cannabis, with a different look and different effects, there are key differences between sativa and indica, such as their physical appearance, chemical composition, and effects.
+Most scientists and experts agree that they likely just contain a different chemical makeup.

 Cannabis Explained